Media

 2016

-Second year, held in the UK: Rikkyo School in England, University of Cambridge & UCL
+Second year, held on campus at Rikkyo School in England, University of Cambridge & UCL

 Theme: Facing Disasters: International Disaster Management and Humanitarian Responses